transmart/transmartApp-DB/postgresql/biomart/README.txt

 Prior to executing the scripts:
 a.
 Create transmart database if does not exist
 b.
-Create user biomart_user if does not exist:
+Create user biomart_user if does not exist.
+See biomart_user.sql script

-CREATE ROLE biomart_user LOGIN
-  ENCRYPTED PASSWORD 'md5e7b5dee3ae57895c9160d0f86c868987'
-  NOSUPERUSER INHERIT NOCREATEDB NOCREATEROLE NOREPLICATION;

 c.
 In biomart/prerequisites.sql, update the locations of the 2 tablespaces to be created BIOMART and INDX.
 Verify that these directories exist with proper permissions.